dawnzs01/FlakyBuild/docs/src/main/md/pubsub.md

 }
 ```

-Dead letter topics are no different than any other topic, though some
+Dead letter topics are no different from any other topic, though some
 [additional
 permissions](https://cloud.google.com/pubsub/docs/dead-letter-topics#granting_forwarding_permissions)
 are necessary to ensure the Cloud Pub/Sub service can successfully `ack`
-the original message and re-`publish` it on the dead letter topic.
+the original message and re-`publish` on the dead letter topic.

 #### JSON support

 For serialization and deserialization of POJOs using Jackson JSON,
 configure a `PubSubMessageConverter` bean, and the Spring Boot starter
-for GCP Pub/Sub will automatically wire it into the `PubSubTemplate`.
+for Spring Framework on Google Cloud Pub/Sub will automatically wire it into the `PubSubTemplate`.

 ``` java
 // Note: The ObjectMapper is used to convert Java POJOs to and from JSON.